Liam-Weitzel/SIMD-Exploration/README.md

 }
 ```

 Due to the similarity between the scalar and vectorized approach it is possible to logically deduce that a theoretical execution time using SIMD instructions should be 8x faster than the unvectorized solution.
-This is precisely what was observed in figure 7 where the solutions implemented using EVE, Highway and intrinsics executed 8x faster than the unvectorized solution.
+This is precisely what was observed in Figure 7 where the solutions implemented using EVE, Highway and intrinsics executed 8x faster than the unvectorized solution.

 Analyzing the assembly of each compiled solution reveals that not all vectorized solutions are making use of the `vpshufd` assembly instruction as expected.
 Infact, the solutions written using EVE, Highway, intrinsics, and Xsimd compiled to practically identical assembly which does not include the `vpshufd` assembly instruction.
 Nonetheless, the aforementioned solutions are all executed among the fastest in this benchmark.
 It is possible that because the vector is reversed in-place, and never explicitly stored back in memory, that the compiler optimized this away.